Talento90/prsls-hl/02_Serverless 101/README.md

 <details>
 <summary><b>Removing the project</b></summary><p>

-1. Delete the deployed functions and APIs with `npm run sls -- remove`
+1. Delete the deployed functions and APIs with `npx sls remove`

 2. Go to the Lambda console to see the deployed functions are deleted